getify/FPO/core-API.md

 The map-transducer is not a reducer itself; it's expecting a combination function (reducer), which will then produce a filter-reducer.
 So alternately, you can manually create the map-reducer and use it directly with a regular [`FPO.reduce(..)`](#fporeduce) reduction.

-**Note:** The map-transducer is a normally-curried function, meaning the argument it expects is not in the object-parameter form, but just the combination function all by itself (see below).

 * **Arguments:**
 	- `fn`: mapper function